-Especially, the most notable feature of SL28 is its long life, so the replanting period is very long but still maintains good quality, there are SL28 trees in many parts of Kenya that are 60-80 years old and still have high yields.
+The most notable feature of SL28 is its long life, so the replanting period is very long but still maintains good quality.
+There are SL28 trees in many parts of Kenya that are 60-80 years old and still have high yields.

 Origin Arabica SL28

 SL28 was selected at the Scott Laboratories Agricultural Laboratory, now the National Agricultural Laboratory of Kenya, located in Kabete (details below).
-The individual selection was carried out on forty-two coffee plants of different origins at Scott’s laboratory between 1935 and 1939.
-These coffee plants have names beginning with ‘SL’ (SL1… SL42). were selected and studied for yield, grain quality as well as drought tolerance, and disease resistance, in which SL28 was selected in 1935 from a single plant in the population named Tanganyika Drought Resistant.
+The unique selection was carried out on forty-two coffee plants of different origins at Scott’s laboratory between 1935 and 1939.
+These coffee plants have names beginning with ‘SL’ (SL1… SL42).
+They were selected and studied for yield, grain quality, drought tolerance, and disease resistance, in which SL28 was chosen in 1935 from a single plant in the population named Tanganyika Drought Resistant.

-Although the coffee plants selected for research in the period 1935-1939 at Scott Laboratories all had the initial ‘SL’, in fact, they came from different coffee varieties, such as SL14 and SL34.
-Arabica Typica has a genetic origin, characterized by copper-yellow young leaves, adapted to high altitudes.
-These are also economically important varieties in both Kenya and Uganda.
+Although the coffee plants selected for research in 1935-1939 at Scott Laboratories all had the initial ‘SL,’ they came from different coffee varieties, SL14 and SL34.
+Arabica Typica has a genetic origin, characterized by copper-yellow young leaves adapted to high altitudes.
+These are also economically essential varieties in both Kenya and Uganda.

 Scott’s Agronomy Laboratory

 Agricultural laboratory Scott – Scott Agricultural Laboratories (Originally the National Agricultural Laboratories, NARL ) was established by the British colonial government in Kenya in 1922.
-Today both agriculture laboratories in Kenya and Station Scott Labs Lyamungo research in Tanganyika has become the main center for coffee breeding throughout East Africa.
+Today, both agriculture laboratories in Kenya and Station Scott Labs Lyamungo research in Tanganyika have become the leading coffee breeding center throughout East Africa.